 “Sundar Shadi’s Gifts” was produced by the City of El Cerrito and KCRT Channel 28.
 The movie will be free of charge.
 Donations to the El Cerrito Community Foundation will be accepted at the door.

 Coming up…save the date!

-“Night of the Living Dead” plays once only on Thursday, October 8 at 9:30.
+“The General” and “The Blacksmith” play once only on Thursday, November 12 at 9:30 p.m.
 All seats are $8.50.
 Moviegoers are advised to get advance tickets at the box office or online, as shows may sell out.
 Arriving early is a good idea, in order to choose your seat and also order delicious food and wine or beer.

 Open from 4:30 until 10:00, Scene wine/food bar offers a special menu, including delicious panini, salads, flatbread, and desserts.
 You can enjoy them there, or have them brought to your seat while you watch the movie.